gyniy/gyniy.github.io/_pages/about.md

+---
+permalink: /about/
+title: "About Me"
+author_profile: true
+---

+# About Me

-I am Yanan Guo, a postgraduate student majoring in Artificial Intelligence at Beijing University of Posts and Telecommunications.
-I received my bachelor’s degree from the School of Mathematics and Computational Science, Xiangtan University.
+I am Yanan Guo, a master student at the School of Artificial Intelligence, Beijing University of Posts and Telecommunications.

+I earned my bachelor’s degree from the School of Mathematics and Computational Science, Xiangtan University.

-My current research focuses on low-light image enhancement and image restoration.
-I am devoted to exploring efficient visual algorithms to improve the visual quality of degraded images, and I keep learning and practicing in the field of computer vision.
+My research mainly focuses on computer vision, including low-light image enhancement and image restoration.
+I am dedicated to designing practical visual algorithms to improve image quality in complex scenes.